 As the company adds new products to its portfolio, it is keeps an eye on operations that fail to meet expectations.
 To that end, in 2014 ADM agreed to sell its chocolate business to Cargill for about $440 million.

 Mergers and Acquisitions

+The company did make four purchases that year, however, for a total of $44 million.
 In 2012 the company completed nine acquisitions for a total cost of $241 million in cash.
 In 2011 ADM completed four acquisitions for a total consideration of $218 million.